 I am a sports addict and currently enjoy nothing better than a long cycle ride which involves steep climbs.
 The Cat and Fiddle is a personal favourite of mine!
 I am an avid Arsenal fan but maybe less said about that the better."

-Tim Haselwood - Co-opted Governor
+Tim Haselwood - Vice Chair of Governors - Co-opted Governor

 "I am a Chartered Accountant who spent most of my professional career with Deloitte specialising in audit, IT consultancy, Management Accounting and Financial controls.
 I then spent two years as Business Manager of Hollinhey Primary School in Sutton near Macclesfield and moved to Tytherington School in September 2015 where I am now the Business Director responsible for all the Business aspects of the school.

 I am also a trustee of The Yes Trust (which includes the The Fermain Academy an alternative provision school in Macclesfield), where I chair the Trustees' Finance, HR and Premises Committee.